-My friend who was due the same day as me is going in to hospital to be induced tonight – looks like she’s going to win the race, I’m gutted that we are both so late and she is now going to have her baby first.
+My friend who was due the same day as I am going into hospital to be induced tonight – looks like she’s going to win the race, I’m gutted that we are both so late and she is now going to have her baby first.
 I was really beginning to think we were going to give birth on the same day!
 Oh well, c’est la vie!

 We’re home . . . .

 I’m so pleased to be home and surprisingly relaxed.
-I stayed in hospital for 2 nights following the birth and was so pleased that I did.
+I stayed in the hospital for 2 nights following the birth and was so pleased that I did.
 The Midwives gave me great support and instilled me with the confidence that I could care for my baby.
 They assisted me in getting started with breastfeeding.
-I really wanted to breastfeed but although on her first day feeding went well, on our second day in hospital Baby Bean just wouldn’t latch on and I was becoming more and more anxious.
-She was also slightly jaundiced and had to have a heal prick test, I hated seeing her so upset by that – maternal instincts kicked right in!
-I had a lovely Midwife who stayed with me until the early hours on the second night and finally at 1.45am Baby Bean latched on and fed for 45 minutes – OUCH!!!!
+I really wanted to breastfeed but although on her first-day feeding went well, on our second day in hospital Baby Bean just wouldn’t latch on and I was becoming more and more anxious.
+She was also slightly jaundiced and had to have a heel prick test, I hated seeing her so upset by that – maternal instincts kicked right in!
+I had a lovely Midwife who stayed with me until the early hours on the second night and finally at 1.45 am Baby Bean latched on and fed for 45 minutes – OUCH!!!!
 I really missed Hubby and Big Brother but now we’re all home and one big happy family.
-This is just the best feeling in the world, finally I’m a mum!!!
+This is just the best feeling in the world, finally, I’m a mum!!!